genestack/user-docs/docs/user-guide/supported-data/supported-data.md

 ### Viewing File Structure (Contents)

 - **Access File Contents via GUI**: The ODM displays File Contents on the Data Tab of Metadata Editor.
-It is accessible on `Content` button click.
+It is accessible on `Contents` button click.
 - **Retrieve File Contents via API**: You can retrieve File Contents for the list of files or by unique Genestack Accession.